In this tutorial, we will create a simple prototype of a memory-like game, using Unity and the relative AmanithSVG binding API.

 and Scripts

-folder; so the native AmanithSVG libraries and its C# interface will be available for the project.
+folder; so that resources (e.g. config file, animations, fonts, SVG files), native AmanithSVG plugins and its C# interface will be available for the project.

 The new scene should have been already populated with an orthographic camera; make sure that camera is positioned at (0, 0, -10)